TTgeoheath/BMA.geocontext/README.md

 ```

 ## Bayesian model averaging pooled cox regression

-This function model.pp(data,surv_time,status,covariates,exposure_colnames) calculates the coefficients (i.e.,beta, p-value, z-value, standard error,
+The function model.pp(data,surv_time,status,covariates,exposure_colnames) calculates the coefficients (i.e., beta, p-value, z-value, standard error,
-hazard ratio,confidence interval), posterior possibility, and BIC for each exposure-specific cox model.
+hazard ratio, confidence interval), posterior possibility, and BIC for each cox model.
+The function
-The function model.overall(data,surv_time,status,covariates,exposure_colnames) computes the averaged results of all models.
+model.overall(data,surv_time,status,covariates,exposure_colnames) computes the averaged results of all models.

-The parameter "data" is a data frame containing the survival time, status,covariates,and exposures delineated by different geographic contexts;
+The parameter "data" is a data.frame containing the survival time, status, covariates, and exposures delineated by different geographic contexts;
-"surv_time" is the column name of survivial time;
-"status" is Tthe column name of status;
-"covariates" is a character vector of column names for the fixed covariates;
+"surv_time" is the column name of survival time; "status" is the column name of status; "covariates" is a character vector of column names for the fixed
-"exposure_colnames" is a character vector of column names for the exposure variables, the column names of exposures should be the combination of prefixes
+covariates; "exposure_colnames" is a character vector of column names for the exposure variables; the column names of exposures should be the combination
-and buffer sizes, and the same exposures should have the same prefixes, for example, the column names of greenspace for buffer sizes 100, 200, 300, 400
+of prefixes and buffer sizes, and the same exposures should have the same prefixes (e.g., the column names of green space for buffer sizes 100, 200, 300,
-could be bufnd100, bufnd200,bufnd300,bufnd400; for noise could be bufno100, bufno200, bufno300, and bufno400.Note, the prefixes can only be alphabets,
+400 should be  bufnd100, bufnd200, bufnd300, and bufnd400).
+Note, the prefixes can only be letters, e.g., bufnd, bufpm, bufno.
-e.g., bufnd,bufpm,bufno..

 ```r
 # Usage